(Originally published 1/20/16)

 take to the “Mashed Pot” served with the aforementioned roast beef wedge.
 Yes,

-that’s what the a-little-too-small cafeteria special board read every
+that’s what the space-challenged cafeteria special board read every

 Wednesday.
-Were he still among the living, Cardinal Spellman would certainly have cried foul.
+Were he still among the living, Cardinal Francis Spellman might have cried foul.

 Anyway, while perusing my alma mater’s website recently, I

-when I was a freshman, fifty cents when I was a senior, and worth every penny.
+when I was a freshman; fifty cents, when I was a senior.
+Believe me: They were worth every penny and then some.

-There are no hot dogs on today’s cafeteria menu.
+Suffice it to say: There are no dogs on today’s cafeteria menu.
 In fact,

 the place has been dubbed a “café” now and is run by a culinary outfit.
 (I